WilderLavington/wilderlavington.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Applied Math, University of Colorado Boulder, 2017
+* BS in Applied Math, University of Colorado Boulder, 2017
-* M.S. in Applied Math, University of Colorado Boulder, 2018
+* MS in Applied Math, University of Colorado Boulder, 2018
-* University of British Columbia Fall 2018 - Present
+* PhD in Computer Science, University of British Columbia Fall 2018 - Present

 Work experience
 ======